mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

     - automatic source code pull (from GitHub)
     - installing proper python version
     - installing dependencies
-1. Running static code metrics:
+2. Running static code metrics:
     - various raw metrics:
     - tests coverage
     - errors and style check
-1. Testing pulled source code
+3. Testing pulled source code
     - unit tests
     - acceptance tests
-1. Building proper python distribution package (`.whl`, `.tar`, `.exe`)
+4. Building proper python distribution package (`.whl`, `.tar`, `.exe`)
-1. Deploying to PyPI
+5. Deploying to PyPI

 ----

 It is time to rebuild our `Jenkinsfile` to reflect steps given above.

-## Test environment

-Jenkins uses its user account to create job description folder where it will store all metadata for our porject, including information pulled from `Jenkinsfile`.
-On debian derived OS it is placed in `/var/lib/jenkins/jobs/<project_name>`.
-This is our agent.
-There is another option, which allows using docker as an agent (very nice and clean solution, but this variant will not be described here).
-In general job folder on the disc will have following structure:
+## Jenkins user anatomy

+Jenkins uses its user service account to create job folders and files, manage workspaces and its plugins.
+All configuration options are kept in `.xml` files in specific locations in Jenkins `$HOME` directory for jenkins user.
+On debian derived OS it is placed in `/var/lib/jenkins/` directory.
+This is location of our agent, so called service account without interactive properties.
+It means it does not have designated shell, no `/home/jenkins/` folder and one can not login to this account interactively.

+In this directory Jenkins server stores information about its activity.
+Processed **jobs** in `/var/lib/jenkins/jobs/` subfolder (it contains logs and meta-data in `.xml` format for all or, specified number of runs, (this option can be set for each project).
+For example:

 <br>
 {% highlight bash %}